stakater/finops-docs/content/guides/read-subscription-costs.md

 ## Illustrative status.costs output

-The following example shows a Subscription activated at `09:00:00Z` on `2026-04-01`, with an Offering charging `$40.00` per hour (`priceMicros: 40000000`, `tickAlignment: ActivatedAt`).
-The collection job ran at `09:30:00Z`, halfway through the first hour.
+The following example shows a Subscription activated at `09:00:00Z` on `2026-04-01`, with an Offering charging `$40.00` per hour (`priceMicros: 40000000`, `tickAlignment: ActivatedAt`, `period: 1h`).
+The collection job ran at `09:30:00Z` — 30 minutes into the first hour.
+With `ActivatedAt` alignment the first tick boundary is at `10:00:00Z`, so no ticks have completed yet.

 ```yaml
 status: